ryan-de-boer/SimpleXTreeReleases/README.md

 # SimpleXTreeReleases

 This page contains SimpleXTree official releases of SimpleXTree.
-The latest binary version is 0.2 Debug and can be downloaded: [0.2 Debug Download](https://github.com/ryan-de-boer/SimpleXTreeReleases/raw/refs/heads/main/SimpleXTree%200.2%20Debug.7z)
+The latest binary version is 0.3 and can be downloaded: [0.3 Download](https://github.com/ryan-de-boer/SimpleXTreeReleases/raw/refs/heads/main/SimpleXTree%200.3.7z)
-Older version 0.1 can be downloaded: [0.1 Download](https://github.com/ryan-de-boer/SimpleXTreeReleases/raw/main/SimpleXTree%200.1.7z)
-Note: Needs to run as administrator mode in Windows 11!

 You can find the source code here: https://github.com/ryan-de-boer/SimpleXTree